Planning System

 The Planning Hierarchy

 Individual action items.
-These are the concrete steps you take to complete projects.
+These are the concrete steps you take to complete projects and processes.

 Smaller steps within a task.
 Subtasks must complete before their parent task can execute.
 Use these to break complex tasks into verifiable pieces.